 We had a great cruise director who had us share traditions, and told us the history of Clas Ropes.
 We also had a quiet moment of reflection as we cruised past the Nativity.
 The highlight of the trip was when Santa rowed up in a canoe.
 He high-fived all the kids and left his hat which was full of candy.
 Our boys were excited to see Santa for the first time this season.

 We have wanted to try the Provo River Christmas Cruise for awhile because it is so unique.
 We have never been on a boat to see Christmas lights.
 My boys enjoyed the ride–it was their first time on a boat and so that was exciting to them.
-We paid $5 using a Groupon Deal (this deal runs through the 14th of December).
-The regular price is $8/person ages 3 and older.
-The ride takes about 20 minutes.
+The ride takes about 20 minutes and check their website for current pricing.
 It was definitely a different and fun way to see the lights and Santa.

 In October, there is a Halloween Cruise and they put jack ‘o’ lanterns all along the river and tell spooky stories.
-We haven’t tried the Halloween Cruise, but it sounds exciting!
+We enjoy this cruise, too!

 Tips for Families